Handicappingwinners.com

 Class Handicapping

-My book, Speed And Class Handicapping is for sale and in stock:
+My book, Speed And Class Handicapping is for sale and in stock -

 The Consistent Number System: Simple and efficient, the Consistent Number speed handicapping system for thoroughbred racing was developed specifically for using the Brisnet race summary in its Ultimate Past Performances.
 You can also adapt the method to any past performances if you don't want to use Brisnet past performances.
 This method shows you how to spot races that are the most playable, and how to use Speed Figures and class handicapping to win consistently.
 Forget about all the complex handicapping theories, you won't need them.
 Anyone who uses the system in this book will win more consistently and have a higher R.O.I. than most bettors.
 And, you can handicap a card in less time, and spot the playable races.